kwatch/oktest/python/README.txt

 ToDo
 ----

-* [v] print 'diff -u' when two strings are different
+* [v] print unified diff when two strings are different
 * [_] improve reporters
 * [_] make package(?)
+* [v] report assertion objects which are not tested

 License